Jenna Rainey

 • More expensive than pan sets and tubes…but WORTH IT IMO!

-Ok, now that we’ve discussed professional level vs. student level (here’s a list of all the colors in the Cotman line from Winsor and Newton!) and the different types of watercolor paint, let's talk about some important factors to consider when you’re picking out your colors:
+Ok, now that we’ve discussed professional level vs. student level (here are some of my favorites from Maimeriblu) and the different types of watercolor paint, let's talk about some important factors to consider when you’re picking out your colors:

 Lightfastness